imdeepmind/imdeepmind.github.io/docs/databases/database-systems/bloom-filter.md

   - Removing elements is not supported (except in Counting Bloom Filters).
 - **Hash Function Dependency**:
   - Performance relies heavily on the choice of hash functions.
 Poor hash functions can lead to high collision rates.

+## Working Example

+I have created a complete example for Bloom Filter in Python using MurMurHashV3.
+Here the link to the repository: [https://github.com/imdeepmind/BloomFilter](https://github.com/imdeepmind/BloomFilter)